-Jessup has partnered with Tree of Life to provide our students with course textbooks, reading materials, and digital e-readers.
+Jessup has partnered with Slingshot to provide our students with course textbooks, reading materials, and digital e-readers.
 All new students are automatically enrolled in this service but may choose to opt out or adjust their preferences via the link provided during the online registration process and on our website.
-Eligible financial aid recipients may use their excess financial aid funds to purchase or rent textbooks through Tree of Life.
+Eligible financial aid recipients may use their excess financial aid funds to purchase or rent textbooks through Slingshot.